BllueAiur/HDsEMG/README.md

     It also creates overlapping 200 ms windows (with 50 ms hops) from those one‑second segments and saves them in segmented_200ms.pkl.

+4) run Example_data_extraction.py to see the result.
 All output files live in the data_for_training/ directory.

-Todo:
-1) revise the segmentation (done)
-2) interpolate the bad electrodes (done)
-3) wavelet transform and dictionary learning (done)